ACMW-Manipal/acmw-website-24/README.md

 - Collaborate and Review: Engage in discussions with maintainers and reviewers.
 Make any necessary adjustments based on feedback.
 - Merge and Close: Once your PR is approved, the organizer will merge it into the main branch.
 The corresponding issue will be closed.

+**Note**:
+You can create your own issue if you want to implement something which is not listed in the existing issues.
+Click on the `New Issue` button in `Issues` tab to submit your own ideas!

 ## How to Get Started
 - Fork the Repository: Click the "Fork" button on the top right of this repository to create your own copy.
 - Clone the Repository: Use `git clone` followed by your forked repository's URL.